khunspoonzi/prospective-plutus-pioneers/week01/lecture01/1_The-(E)UTxO-Model.md

 ### Example: [Bitcoin](https://youtu.be/_zr3W8cgzIQ?t=1004)

-Bitcoin offers a primitive implementation of smart contracts with scripts and redeemers known as [Script](https://en.bitcoin.it/wiki/Script).
+Bitcoin offers a primitive implementation of smart contracts with scripts and redeemers using a programming language known as [Script](https://en.bitcoin.it/wiki/Script).

-In the case of Script, a script on the UTxO side receives a redeemer from the input side, which is used to decide whether it is permitted to consume the UTxO.
+In the case of Bitcoin, a script on the UTxO side receives a redeemer from the input side, which is used to decide whether it is permitted to consume the UTxO.

 More information can be given to the script if necessary, but generally speaking, Bitcoin smart contracts operate with very little context aside from the redeemer.